 - Aversion to certain foods

 - Depression – When there is severe vomiting, you may find yourself unable to do daily work or take care of your home.
 It can affect your relationship with people around you and cause depression

 The queasiness might start after waking up in the morning or might get triggered by certain smells.
 The feeling of nausea and unease can happen at any time in the day and may continue for weeks, or even months.

 The intensity of symptoms differs from person to person.
-Nausea and vomiting during pregnancy improves for most pregnant women after 12th week.
+Nausea and vomiting during pregnancy improve for most pregnant women after the 12th week.
 Unfortunately, for some, these symptoms can affect their entire pregnancy.

 There are medications that can be used in the initial stage of pregnancy to help improve the symptoms of morning sickness.
 These include medicines that include vitamins (B6 and B12) or their combinations to make you feel better.
 There are many supplements and drugs which are available as pills and are safe for the foetus.